WATCH: Publisher Teresa Wippel’s 2020 TEDX talk on the important role readers play in the survival of journalism.

 Larry Vogel

-Larry Vogel covers a full range of community news and events in Edmonds, Lynnwood and Mountlake Terrace, and has also authored a number of in-depth investigative reports.
+Larry Vogel covers a full range of community news and events for My Edmonds News, MLTnews and Lynnwood Today, and has also authored a number of in-depth investigative reports.
 Larry also serves on the Edmonds Historic Preservation Commission, including three years as commission chair.

 Columnists